Acekhing/Wallet/README.md

 - API versioning: The project includes API versioning to manage and support different versions of the API.
 - Authentication and authorization: The project implements authentication and authorization mechanisms to secure access to API endpoints.
 - Caching: Caching is very important for readily accessed data.
 Here, Redis is used for caching wallet list.
+- Logging: The project uses serilog for logging and sinks into Elastic search and visualize using kibana

 ## Prerequisites